orionhealth/workflow-frontend-engineer-technical-assessment/README.md

 Please include instructions in the README on how to run your app.
 Ideally, it should be as simple as `npm start`.
 Also, feel free to include any justifications for design decisions you've made, and descriptions of anything you would have done if you had more time.

-If you are able to provide a running demo, this would also be appreciated.
+It is strongly encouraged to provide a **running demo** of your application if possible, to help us review your submission.

 ## Tech Stack